Want to add some life to your front porch? Download these easy DIY planter box plans and learn how to build these modern farmhouse planters.

 …Enter the DIY Planter Boxes!

-We teamed up with Kreg to create these planter plans, which are available today over on KregTool.com
+We teamed up with Kreg to create these planter box plans, which are available today over on KregTool.com

 Kreg’s website is full of easy-to-follow woodworking plans that are all available for free!
 I’m sure you are going to find so much inspiration while you are there.
+Beginning woodworkers and experienced woodworkers alike always love a free plan, right?

 This was the first time we were using our new Kreg K5 Master System, which we used to create the pocket holes for the joinery.

-It was SO easy to use and made putting these planters together with a complete breeze.
+It was SO easy to use and made putting these planters together a complete breeze.
 Click here to learn how to set up your pocket hole jig and use it (video tutorial included!)

 UPDATE: In 2021 Kreg replaced the K5 Pocket Hole system with the Kreg 720 Pro.
 Check out our guide all about the new Kreg 720Pro to learn more.